andrewbaldwin44/m2-6-js--more-fundamentals-P2/README.md

 ```

 - Given the key `name`, your function should return an array of all the employee names.
-- Given the key `title', your function should return an array of all the titles.
+- Given the key `title`, your function should return an array of all the titles.

 Print the function returns to the console.